-- 1. Go to library browser of the schematic editor.
-It is an "open book with a pencil in its middle" icon on the top toolbar. - 2.
-Select the Current Library as eSim\Subckt shown in Fig. 8.6
+- 1. Go to library browser of Eeschema.
+It is a open book icon on the top toolbar. - 2.
+Select the Current Library as eSim_Subckt shown in Fig. 8.6 from the eSim-1.1.3/KicadSchema You can also select eSim_Subckt from default path but most of the time the changes are not reflected as it is read-only file.